PARCO MUSEUM

 General 500 yen, student 400 yen (free for elementary school students and younger)

-※The number is limited, so it will end as soon as it runs out.
+※Since the number is limited, it will end as soon as it runs out.

-<PARCO Card> Half the entrance fee upon presentation
+<PARCO Card> Half price admission fee by presentation

 PARCO